• Community Strength

 • In March 2022, Camp Amache was proclaimed a National Historic Landmark in the National Park Services so that the outrage of Japanese American internment will not be forgotten.

-• And every year there are multiple events, festivals, and holidays that our AAPI community shares with the public, including Asian American History Month in May, the Colorado Dragon Boat Festival, and Lunar New year celebrations.
+• And every year there are multiple events, festivals, and holidays that our AANHPI community shares with the public, including Asian American History Month in May, the Colorado Dragon Boat Festival, and Lunar New year celebrations.

 Consistent and sincere recognition from our elected officials may have been unheard of until recently.
 It’s obvious that our history together and our hopes for our future together have made our voices louder than ever.
 We are heard and seen.